-I earned my Ph.D in Computational and Mathematical Engineering at Stanford University, where I was advised by Prof. Greg Beroza in the Dept. of Geophysics.
-Prior to starting my graduate studies, I worked in the Biodefense Systems group at MIT-Lincoln Laboratory.
+I earned my Ph.D in Computational and Mathematical Engineering at Stanford University, where I was advised by Greg Beroza, Professor of Geophysics.
+Prior to starting my graduate studies, I worked as a research data scientist in the Biodefense Systems group at MIT-Lincoln Laboratory.
 I hold a B.Sc. in Applied Mathematics from Brown University and a M.S. in Computational and Mathematical Engineering from Stanford University.

 Thanks for visiting!

-- December 7, 2018 - Machine Learning for Geophysical & Geochemical Signals workshop at NIPS, Montreal, Canada.
+Dec 2018: Machine Learning for Geophysical & Geochemical Signals workshop at NeurIPS in Montreal, Canada.